chuckcscccl/fixedstr/README.md

 `--no-default-features` option will enable `no_std`.
 <br>

 Recent enhancements include additional, optional string types.
-An issue with Version 0.4.4 has been corrected in newer versions.
+An issue with compiling Version 0.4.4 with serde has been corrected in newer versions.

 #### Examples
 ```